revbayes/revbayes/help/md/dnCBDSP.md

 a strong and potentially problematic assumption that all rate-shift events have been observed (Moore et al. 2016) -- i.e., that no rate shifts are mapped onto unobserved (extinct) branches.
-For an alternative birth-death-shift model that relaxes this assumption, see `dnCDBDP` (Hoehna et al. 2019), which employs a finite number of rate categories instead of drawing rates directly from a continuous distribution.
+For an alternative birth-death-shift model that relaxes this assumption, see `dnCDBDP` (Höhna et al. 2019), which employs a finite number of rate categories instead of drawing rates directly from a continuous distribution.
 ## authors
 ## see_also
 dnCDBDP